-The Greening the Pipeline initiative aims to transform 27 kilometres of the heritage listed Main Outfall Sewer reserve into a linear parkland.
-Our vision is to create a vibrant space that will connect communities, and provide a unique place to meet, play and relax.
+Greening the Pipeline is a project to transform 27 kilometres of the heritage-listed Main Outfall Sewer (MOS) reserve into a continuous parkland.
+Our vision is to create a vibrant space that will connect communities and provide a unique place to meet, play and relax.

 What is the Main Outfall Sewer?

 The Main Outfall Sewer (MOS) was built in the 1890s to improve the health of Melbourne.
-Running for 27 kilometres, from Millers Road in Brooklyn to the Western Treatment Plant, it formed a vital link in the sewerage system of Melbourne.
-For nearly 100 years it transferred the majority of Melbourne’s sewage for treatment.
-In 1993, the MOS was decommissioned following construction of the underground Western Trunk Sewer.
+For nearly 100 years, it transferred the majority of Melbourne’s sewage for treatment until 1993.
 In 2005, VicRoads built the Federation Trail for cyclists and pedestrians along the MOS reserve land.
-The MOS is a fine example of 19th century engineering and is protected under the Heritage Act 1995.
+Find out more about the history of the MOS.

-The park showcases the potential of the MOS in creating a green linear parkland that takes a more holistic approach to water management and enhances community liveability.
+The first park of the long-term Greening the Pipeline project, Pilot Park, was built along 100 metres of the reserve at Williams Landing.
+The park showcases the potential of creating a green linear parkland that takes a more complete approach to water management.

 The project was led by Melbourne Water and supported by Wyndham City Council, City West Water and VicRoads, with a significant funding contribution by the Victorian Government.
 Construction of the park commenced in December 2016 and was completed in April 2017.